oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 - Mentored a team of 10 developers in Salesforce architecture.

 - Developed a robust experimentation ecosystem, combining Analytics, Product, UX, Business & Marketing teams, which has become instrumental in driving data-centric design decisions for digital platforms.
+Notable tests include driving +8% AOV, +14% Revenue per session, and reducing failed payments by 20%.

 - Established collaborative workflows with Salesforce platform engineers to support front-end needs.